Rust and Bone

-Rust and Bone (De rouille et d'os) is a 2012 romantic drama film directed by Jacques Audiard, starring Marion Cotillard and Matthias Schoenaerts, based on Craig Davidson's short story collection Rust and Bone.
+Rust and Bone (De rouille et d'os) is a 2012 romantic drama film directed by Jacques Audiard, starring Marion Cotillard and Matthias Schoenaerts, based on Craig Davidson's 2005 short story collection Rust and Bone.
 It tells the story of a nightclub bouncer who falls in love with a woman who trains killer whales and loses her legs in a workplace accident.
 The film is a co-production between France and Belgium.
+It had its world premiere at the 2012 Cannes Film Festival where it competed for the Palme d'Or; it received positive early reviews and a ten-minute standing ovation at the end of its screening.
+The film was released theatrically in France and Belgium on 17 May 2012 through UGC Distribution and Lumière, respectively.

+Rust and Bone received generally positive reviews from critics, especially for Cotillard's and Schoenaerts' performances.

-The film had its world premiere at the 2012 Cannes Film Festival where it competed for the Palme d'Or.
-It received positive early reviews and a ten-minute standing ovation at the end of its screening.
-It was a critical and box office hit in France and was nominated for a Screen Actors Guild Award, two Golden Globes, two BAFTA Awards, five Lumière Awards, winning two; three Magritte Awards, and nine César Awards, winning four, including Most Promising Actor for Matthias Schoenaerts.
+It was a critical and box office hit in France where it sold 1.9 million tickets, and was nominated for a Screen Actors Guild Award, two Golden Globes, two BAFTA Awards, five Lumière Awards, winning two; three Magritte Awards, and nine César Awards, winning four, including Most Promising Actor for Schoenaerts.